Virginia Attorney General says ending Title 42 immigration restrictions would cause irreparable harm - NewsBreak

 “As far as those who say this is no longer needed, I would just point out what is happening in China.
 The pandemic has exploded,” Miyares said.

-Title 42 was originally expected to end on Wednesday, Dec.
-21, at midnight.
+Title 42 was originally expected to end on Wednesday at midnight.
 Now, it will remain in effect until the Supreme Court lifts its stay, a timeline that remained unclear as of Tuesday afternoon.
-The order signed by Justice Roberts requests a response from the Biden administration by 5 p.m. eastern time on Tuesday.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The order signed by Justice Roberts requests a response from the Biden administration by 5 p.m. eastern time Tuesday.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0